-• EUSCM-MS-GM: In this model, the selection is applied over negative instances.
-The fitness function can be represented by the expression 8.

-As we can notice, penalization factor P is not included in fitness function.
-This implies that the difference of the number of instances among both classes does not tend to be equal to 0, so there is not a control over the selection process in terms of getting a balance.
-However, a control over negative instances is present, given that removing instances only affects to the majority class ones.
+In the EUSCM-MS-GM model, the selection is applied over negative instances.
+The fitness function can be represented by the expression in Equation (8).
+Note that the penalization factor P is not included in the fitness function.
+This implies that the difference of the number of instances among both classes does not tend to be equal to 0, so there is no control over the selection process in terms of getting a balance.
+However, control over negative instances is present, given that removing instances only affects the majority class.